Advisor

 Classic soaps are currently experiencing a real renaissance.
-Anyone who wants to consume as little packaging and as little plastic as possible reaches for the bar of soap.
-Solid soaps are economical to use, do not require preservatives due to their low water content, and are considered to be readily biodegradable.
-It's no wonder, then, that bar soaps are in particularly high demand in the age of sustainability.
-When it comes to production, it is not only the old-established soap manufacturers who rely on centuries-old craftsmanship and traditional recipes, but also the new manufactories that are reflecting on the tried and tested.
+If you want to consume with as little packaging as possible, reach for a bar of soap.
+Solid soaps are economical to use, do not require preservatives due to their low water content and can be packaged without plastic.
+So it's no wonder that bars of soap are particularly popular in the age of sustainability.
+When it comes to production, it is not only the long-established soap factories that rely on centuries-old craftsmanship and traditional recipes, but the new manufacturers are also turning to the tried and tested.
 Because good things are often so close at hand.

 Sustainably clean.
 Our recipe for your personal bar of soap